 I’m Scott Darlington and this is my personal web site.
 I retired from IBM Canada at the end of 2015, where I had been a Senior Product Manager for many years.
 I also spent years at ObjecTime Limited, which was acquired by Rational, which was then acquired by IBM.
 I may be retired from the high-tech world, but there’s lots more for me to do.
 Below, you can find out more about who I am, what I do now that I’m retired, and what’s next for me.

-Breaking News: Shades of Grey has changed its name to Frozen Echo, found at frozenecho.band.
-I’ll be updating the section below shortly.
+Note: Shades of Grey has changed its membership and changed its name to Frozen Echo, found at frozenecho.band.
+It’s described following the Shades of Grey section below.

 Shades of Grey